kamathe/kamathe.github.io/posts/introduction.md

 - Languages - C, C++, Other compiled languages

-We also have to learn about malicious programs and techniques that they use
+We also have to learn about malicious programs and techniques that they use often

 - Packer/Unpackers - upx, others
 - Ransomware - encryption/decryption
+- Code Obfuscation
+- Anti-reversing

 Following are some amazing resources related to our topic of intereset